kamilazdybal/kamilazdybal.github.io/_posts/2025-08-07-variational-ML.md

 <span class="math display">$$z = \varepsilon \cdot \sigma + \mu$$</span>

-Take a look how I have now drawn 1000 samples from each distribution and plotted histograms for those samples.
+Take a look at how I have now drawn 1000 samples from each distribution and plotted histograms for those samples.
 They indeed fit the given PDF!

 <p align="center">